Jezidmar/Wake_word_detector/kaldi/README.md

 8. To complete the pipeline, the required time is around 3 days.

-Framework follows this implementation: https://arxiv.org/pdf/2005.08347
+Framework follows this paper: https://arxiv.org/pdf/2005.08347